 Who else could lead that but a planetary scientist?

-At Synchronous, I use my scientific background and the engineering I learned at PRI to create opportunities for us to support earth and planetary scientists’ engineering needs in exploring our solar system.
+At First Mode, I use my scientific background and the engineering I learned at PRI to create opportunities for us to support earth and planetary scientists’ engineering needs in exploring our solar system.
 Along the way, I’m continuing to learn more about spacecraft engineering, business development, and how to run a company.
 The title I created for myself is “Applied Planetary Scientist”, which I think is an accurate reflection of what I do now.

 My career has been a wild ride over the last couple years, and I look forward to seeing where it goes.